 ½ tsp ground cayenne pepper

-lemon juice and black pepper to finish
+lemon juice, to finish

 1. Put the garlic, onions and olive oil in a large saucepan with a splash of water: this creates extra steam to soften the garlic quickly.
 Bring to the boil then reduce the heat and cook for 5 minutes until the water has evaporated and garlic is very soft.